Quick Wins for Reducing Time-to-Fill in Your Recruitment Process

 4. Tighten up your candidate screening process

-If you’re reviewing resumes in batches or waiting too long to make decisions, top candidates may have already accepted another offer.
-Tighten your screening process by identifying your top three “must-have” qualifications and focusing your review and interview around them.
+If you’re reviewing resumes in large batches or waiting too long to make decisions, top candidates may already be off the market.
+Tighten your screening process by identifying your top three “must-have” qualifications and focusing reviews and interviews around them.

-Quick win: Create a candidate scorecard for each role and align with the hiring manager on it before screening begins.
+Quick win: Create a candidate scorecard for each role and align with the hiring manager before screening begins.

 5. Keep candidates engaged throughout the process

 Even if you speed up your internal steps, you can still lose candidates if communication falls flat.
-Simple, timely updates make a big difference.
-If you’re not doing it already, consider creating a candidate communications checklist for your team.
+Timely updates make a big difference.
+Consider creating a candidate communications checklist for your team.

-Quick win: Automate status updates at each hiring stage to keep candidates warm and reduce drop-off.
+Quick win: Automate status updates at each stage to keep candidates warm and reduce drop-off.

 6. Tap into talent pools proactively